Linear Recurrence Sequence Automata and the Addition of Abstract Numeration Systems

-Some elementary questions about this fixpoint can be expressed as first-order predicates over $\left<\NN, +, \leqslant, \tau^\omega(a)\right>$.
-As an example, consider the two following questions. \emph{Is $\tau^\omega(a)$ linearly recurrent?
-What are the possible lengths of words appearing as cubes inside $\tau^\omega(a)$?} Formally
+Abstract numeration systems encode natural numbers using radix ordered words of an infinite regular language and linear recurrence sequences play a key role in their valuation.
+Sequence automata, which are deterministic finite automata with an additional linear recurrence sequence on each transition, are introduced to compute various $\ZZ$-rational non commutative formal series in abstract numeration systems.
+Under certain Pisot conditions on the recurrence sequences, the support of these series is regular.
+This property can be leveraged to derive various synchronized relations including a deterministic finite automaton that computes the addition relation of various Dumont-Thomas numeration systems and deterministic finite automata converting between various numeration systems.
+A practical implementation for Walnut is provided.

-If one can identify a numeration system in which the infinite word $\tau^\omega(a)$, the addition relation $\left\{ (x,y,z) \middle| x,y,z\in\NN \land x+y=z \right\}$ and the order relation $\left\{ (x,y) \middle| x,y\in\NN \land x\leqslant y \right\}$ are recognized by some finite automata, then first-order questions on $\tau$ can be answered in a mechanized way.
-This is a direct application of the well-studied interplay between formal languages, automata and logic, initiated by Büchi \cite{buchi} and described in the comprehensive survey by Bruyère \textit{et al.}~\cite{bruysurvey}.
-Indeed, if can be achieved effectively using practical tools implementing these ideas, such as the Walnut tool by Mousavi, Shallit \textit{et al.}~\cite{walnuta,walnutb}, if it is possible to do so, provided the computational complexity is tractable on these examples.
+Calculators are handy tools to accelerate tedious computations.
+A particular type of computation arise from the interplay between formal languages, automata and logic initiated by Büchi \cite{buchi} and described in the comprehensive survey by Bruyère \textit{et al.}~\cite{bruysurvey}.
+Practical tools implement these ideas, such as the Walnut proof assistant developed by Mousavi, Shallit \textit{et al.}~\cite{walnuta,walnutb}.
+Walnut particularly shines at the task to check first-order arithmetical properties on automatic sequences, provided the computational complexity is tractable on the examples considered.
 Indeed, the decision procedure is \textsc{Tower}-complete for these arithmetics \cite{schmitz}.